PawseySC/lustre-experiments/single_threaded_writer.md

 ## Code

 The following code was used.
+Look in the git repository for the latest version.

 Simple write to file through `fopen/fseek/fwrite` reading data from uninitialsed memory.